 This trail in Latin America involves up to 13 countries, from Mexico all the way down to Chile.
 There’s no specific trail though.
 What happens is each traveller would create their own itinerary featuring the countries on this trail and handpick the locations based on their budget, time frame, and style of travelling.

-The countries along the Gringo Trail are Mexico, Belize, Guatemala, Nicaragua, Honduras, El Salvador, Costa Rica, Panama, Colombia, Ecuador, Peru, Bolivia, Chile, and also Brazil.
+The countries along the Gringo Trail are Mexico, Belize, Guatemala, Nicaragua, Honduras, El Salvador, Costa Rica, Colombia, Ecuador, Peru, Panama, Bolivia, Chile, and also Brazil.
 If you look at the map, it’s basically the countries in the western part of Latin America.

 When I did my first backpacking in South America, my Gringo Trail includes Brazil, Colombia, then Peru.
 This allows me to see the top sites in this region such as Rio, Medellin, and Machu Picchu.